 In a series of articles, we’re identifying the different kinds of porks ribs available to you, comparing their pros and cons (if there are any cons to ribs!), and teaching you how to prepare and smoke them.
 Plus, we’ll connect you with some of the absolute best recipes on the web for making mouth-watering, bone-sucking good ribs in your own backyard.

 This time around, it’s spare ribs versus St. Louis style ribs, two of the all-time greats.
 Which is which, and how can you tell?
-The answers are below.
+All the answers are below.

 Contents (Jump to Topic)